makerdao/plunger/README.md

 ### Running with `docker-compose`

+1. Create Kovan account with Metamask.
+This address will be `$ETH_FROM`

+2. Create `keystore.json` and `password.txt` with MyCrypto

-1. Create `./secrets` dir and place your `keystore.json` and `password.txt` files in it
+3. Create `./secrets` dir and place your `keystore.json` and `password.txt` files in it

-2. Populate required env vars in `./.env` file or `export` these in your shell
+4. Populate required env vars in `./.env` file or `export` these in your shell

-3. Then to list stuck transactions:
+5. Then to list stuck transactions:

     `docker-compose run plunger-list`

-4. To force stuck transaction with default gas amount:
+6. To force stuck transaction with default gas amount:

     `docker-compose run plunger-force`

-5. To force stuck transaction specifying gas amount to be 20GWei:
+6. To force stuck transaction specifying gas amount to be 20GWei:

     `docker-compose run -e GAS_PRICE=20000000000 plunger-force`